jonh213412421/Python-Exercises/README.md

 # Exercises
-Multiple exercises and texts with libraries in python :blush:
+Multiple exercises and tests with libraries in python :blush: